 When withdrawing from alcohol, individuals can experience delirium tremens, which can cause death.
 Out of all individuals who go through alcohol withdrawal, about 1 percent experience delirium tremens.

 A rapid reduction in the amount of alcohol consumed by an individual is thought to bring on delirium tremens.
 Individuals who’re at the highest risk of DTs are those who have a very long history of alcohol abuse.

 The Benefits of Alcohol Detox

 There are several benefits of detoxification from alcohol.
 It’s the beginning step towards rehabilitation.
 While the detox process can be difficult to endure, it doesn’t last forever.
-However, the benefits of enduring the process can last forever.
-One of the greatest benefits is physical safety.
+However, the benefits of undergoing the procedure can last forever.
+One of the most significant benefits is physical safety.

 After detox, an individual will benefit from improved physical health.
 If there are any undiagnosed medical conditions, these conditions are easier to diagnose after alcohol detox.
-Another major benefit is better mental health.
+Improved mental health is another significant benefit of detox.

-It’s beneficial to get help at an alcohol detox facility because it can curb much of the mental discomfort caused by detox.
+It’s beneficial to get help at an alcohol detox facility because it can curb much of the psychological discomfort caused by detox.
 A professional detox facility is best because it sets the stage for full rehabilitation from alcohol addiction.
 After detox, recovering alcoholics should consider inpatient care because it offers nutritious meals and safe living space.
-Inpatient care usually includes a number of comforting amenities, which make it that much easier to kick alcoholism for good.
+Inpatient care usually includes some comforting amenities, which make it that much easier to kick alcoholism for good.